 - Pat dry the chicken thighs with paper towels.
 Season with salt and pepper.

 - In a medium cast-iron or nonstick skillet over medium-high heat, warm the olive oil.
 Add chicken with skin side down and cook for 12 - 13 minutes, without moving them.
+Check the chicken at about 8 minutes.
+If the skin is getting too dark, turn the heat down a little.
 Turn the chicken over and cook for another 10 - 12 minutes.
 Remove the chicken to a large plate.

 - In the same skillet, reduce the heat to medium-low heat.
 Use a couple paper towels to wipe off the fat.
-Add 2 tablespoons water and scrap the brown bits with a wooden spatula.
+Add 3 tablespoons water and scrap the brown bits with a wooden spatula.
 Add black garlic and sauté for 1 minute.
-Pour in half and half, oregano and 2 more tablespoons of water.
+Pour in half and half, oregano and 3 more tablespoons of water.
 Bring to a boil.
 Add the cheese and stir until melted.
 Season with salt & pepper to your own taste.
 Return the chicken to the pan and cook for 4 minutes.
 Add spinach and cook until just wilted.
 Transfer chicken and spinach to serving plates.
 Scoop sauce over the chicken.
-Serve with small pasta, like orzo.
+Serve with rice or couscous.

 - Black garlic that I use comes in a bulb, just like regular garlic.
 Peel them and take out the flesh.
 Use raw or cook.
 You can find them in some supermarkets, like Bristol Farms and sometimes in Japanese supermarkets.
 There are also available online too.
 I know they are much more expensive than regular garlic, but you can't get that unique flavors else where.
 Store black garlic in a ziploc bag and in the fridge for a few months.